Sunday, October 31, 2021

 "Cry To Heaven" is another worthy song.

-Elton joined Dionne Warwick, Stevie Wonder and Gladys Knight for the #1 smash "That's What Friends Are For" in 1986, which raised money for HIV and AIDS research. won Grammys for Record of the Year and Best Pop Performance by a Duo or Group with Vocals.
+Elton joined Dionne Warwick, Stevie Wonder and Gladys Knight for the #1 smash "That's What Friends Are For" in 1986, which raised money for HIV and AIDS research.
+It won Grammys for Record of the Year and Best Pop Performance by a Duo or Group with Vocals.

 Sir Elton was granted a coat of arms in 1987.
 The shield above includes piano keys and records.
-The Spanish motto, el tono es bueno includes a pun on his name, translated it means "the tone is good".
+The Spanish motto, el tono es bueno, includes a pun on his name, translated it means "the tone is good".
 The steel helmet faced forward and with its visor open indicates that John is a knight.

-Sir Elton's live version of "Candle In The Wind" reached #2 on the AC chart #6 overall in the United States and #5 in the U.K. He was once again nominated for Best Male Pop Vocal Performance at the Grammys.
+Sir Elton's live version of "Candle In The Wind" reached #2 on the AC chart and #6 overall in the United States and #5 in the U.K. He was once again nominated for Best Male Pop Vocal Performance at the Grammys.

 EJ ran his total to 26 sold-out performances at Madison Square Garden in New York City with five more in 1988.
 Ever the collector, 2,000 of Sir Elton's memorabilia netted $20 million at a Sotheby's auction in London.